mjpritchard/test-decap-help/content/docs/data-transfer/scheduling-automating-transfers.md

 ### xfer3 - transfer machine with cron

 The transfer server `xfer3.jasmin.ac.uk` is also provided with `cron`, and should be used where a task is primarily a transfer rather than a processing task and needs the functionality of a transfer server.
 For access to `xfer3` you will need the
 {{<link "https://accounts.jasmin.ac.uk/services/additional_services/xfer-sp/">}}xfer-sp access role{{</link>}}.
 Please refer to the above `cron` guidance for best practice advice.

-### invoking LOTUS from cron to carry out multiple download tasks
+### Invoking LOTUS from cron to carry out multiple download tasks

-Sometimes we need a tasks to be invoked from `cron` but executed where there are lots of nodes to parallelise the tasks (i.e. the LOTUS cluster).
+Sometimes we need a task to be invoked from `cron` but executed where there are lots of nodes to parallelise the tasks (i.e. the LOTUS cluster).
 In this case, we DO need to use the `cron` server rather than `xfer3`, since we need to be able to talk to LOTUS (`xfer3` can't do that, as a transfer server).